simonsobs/sotodlib/docs/site_pipeline.rst

 ------------------

 This script may be used to update ancillary data archives and then to update an ObsDb with reduced statistics from those archives.
+The script requires a configuration file, which includes a list of "datasets"; each dataset corresponds to some ancillary data source and a method for reducing that data to be summarized in :class:`ObsDb

-Each ancillary data source is associated with a class in the :module>`sotodlib.io.ancil`; the code there defines how the data is to be obtained, reduced, and summarized for obsdb purposes.
+<sotodlib.core.metadata.ObsDb>` columns.
+Each dataset is mapped to a
+class in the :mod:`sotodlib.io.ancil` module; the code there defines how the data are to be obtained, stored, and reduced.

 The main processing commands are ``update-base-data`` and ``update-obsdb``.
 For each of these, the caller can specify which